KaWis17/Filmder/README.md

 ## General description
 1. <b>Product perspective</b> <br />
-    * Cross platform support: Offers operating support for all operating systems.
+    * Mobile application: Offers operating support for Android and IOS.
-    * Large database of films (including a short decsription and a link to a trailer).
+    * Large database of films (including a short decsription).
     * User account: The system allows the user to create their accounts in the system and provide features of updating and viewing profiles.
     * Number of users being supported by the system: Though the number is precisely not mentioned but the system is able to support a large number of online users at the same time.
-    * People search: search is simply local search engine based on key words.
-    * Comment section for every film: provides users with a platform to discuss this particulat film.
     * Comunication between profiles: allows user to privately communicate between each other.
     * Generating film preferences for every user by analyzing users previous choices.
-    * Matching people with similar film preferences.
-    * Creating rankingS of films due to some criterias.
 2. <b>User characteristics</b> <br />
     <p style='text-align: justify;'>
     The primary user of FD is a movie enthusiast.
 This group consists of people who vary in background and move preference.
 However, the common factor is that they are in most cases 'tech-savvy' and quickly adapt to new user interfaces.
 It is vital to provide them with high-quality and accurate predictions about their movie taste.
 As the primary target is the young generation, they will highly appreciate seamless user experience and social futures to connect to other like-minded individuals.